cruddy/docs/Fields.md

 ### Disabling fields

-You can disable field editing using `disable` modifier:
+You can disable a field using `disable` modifier:

 ```php
 $schema->boolean('active')->disable();